 If cupping is effective at speeding along post competition recovery, there’s no reason to think non-professional athletes wouldn’t experience the same benefits of muscular pain relief.
 In terms of physiology and anatomy, a non-athlete’s body is more or less the same as that of an athlete performing in Rio — humans have the same basic muscle groups and blood vessels and immune system.
 More likely, the process will be just as useless on a layperson’s as it is on an Olympian’s.

 Corey Snyder, a physical therapist with the University of Michigan’s Sports Medicine Program, emphasizes that while the foundation of sports medicine is evidence-based treatments for recovery, like manual therapy and strength training, cupping shouldn’t necessarily be rejected out of hand.

 Whether competing in the Olympics or a local pick-up game, “many athletes are very competitive and looking for an edge … we don’t have a good scientific foundation for cupping.
 But if the athlete finds it helpful, we will support them because there may be a psychological component to it helping with the performance,” Snyder says.

 Maybe science will justify this practice years down the road or maybe it will conclusively show that using cupping pre- or post-competition in a sporting event is as superstitious as wearing a lucky bracelet.
 Either way, the power of the placebo effect is real.

-Please share this and feel free to comment.
+Please contact us for your first cupping experience and feel free to comment.